McNeil begins AFL rehab as NLCS looms for Mets

 More from MLB Pipeline:

-Assuming McNeil is activated for the NLCS, the Mets must decide how to clear roster space for him.
-Team officials are considering two options.
-The straightforward one would be taking rookie and No. 12 prospect Luisangel Acuña off the roster, which makes sense given how sparingly he's played.
+With McNeil activated for the NLCS, the Mets considered taking rookie and No. 12 prospect Luisangel Acuña off the roster, which makes sense given how sparingly he's played.
 But Acuña has value as a pinch-runner and defensive replacement, especially given manager Carlos Mendoza's desire to remove Mark Vientos late in games with a lead.
 While McNeil is also a solid defender, he doesn't offer the same speed element as Acuña.

-But the NLCS is a best-of-seven series, putting more of a premium on pitching depth.
-Many teams carry the maximum number of pitchers for that reason.
+Unlike the earlier rounds, the NLCS is a best-of-seven series, putting more of a premium on pitching depth.
+Many teams carry the maximum number of pitchers for that reason, thought the Mets elected to go in another direction.

-"We are considering every scenario," manager Carlos Mendoza said.
-"Those are some of the conversations we'll continue to have … and we'll make that final call on what's best for the team, whether it's to carry that extra position player, whether it's to just keep it as it is and go with the arms that we've got.
-There's a lot of different routes here that we could go, and we'll continue to have those dialogues."
+"We are considering every scenario," manager Carlos Mendoza said prior to the roster decision.
+"Those are some of the conversations we'll continue to have … and we'll make that final call on what's best for the team, whether it's to carry that extra position player, whether it's to just keep it as it is and go with the arms that we've got."